mariaclarin/ComputerNetworks/README.md

 ## Features
 1. POST
     - The data is sent to the server via the POST method.
-It is typically used for uploading data or any other file to the server, such as when filling out a form, etc.
+It's typically used for uploading data or any other file to the server, such as when filling out a form, etc.
 2. GET
     - To ask the server to GET the data or information by utilizing the GET technique.
 3. Packet Loss Emulation